oodegard/micropump_controller/microscope_server/EMGUCV_SETUP.md

 ## ✓ Installation Complete

-EmguCV 3.1.0.1 has been successfully installed and integrated into the Remote Desktop Server.
+EmguCV 3.1.0.1 has been successfully installed and integrated into the Microscope Control Server.

 ## What Was Installed